BenVlie/elnx-sme/report/report-02-dns.md

 - Student name: Benjamin Van Lierde
 - Github repo: <https://github.com/BenVlie/elnx-sme>

-Setting up a webserver with Apache, MariaDB and Wordpress.
+Setting up a master and slave DNS server with BIND.
 ## Test plan

 The first step is to destroy the current pu004 with ```vagrant destroy -f pu004``` and to reboot with ```vagrant up pu004```.\